-Secondly, we test our biggest $q\,$-\thinspace added Mps by checking that its lines are mutually skew and that all the added lines are not of $\mathcal{H}$.
-The first property is verified through the same macro.
-The other property is verified by using very easy instructions in Microsoft Excel, which check that at least one of the pl\"{u}cker coordinates $p_{04},$ $p_{14},$ $p_{24}$ and $p_{34}$ is different from zero.
+Secondly, we test our biggest $q$-\thinspace added MPS by checking that its lines are pairwise skew and that all the added lines are not of $\mathcal{H}$.
+The first property is verified either through a macro in Microsoft Excel (in the case $q$ a prime) or with a program in C language ($q$ a prime or not).
+The macro of Microsoft Excel is similar to the macro used in \cite{iura,iura2}.
+The other property is verified by using very easy instructions, which check that at least one of the Pl\"{u}cker coordinates $p_{04},$ $p_{14},$ $p_{24}$ and $p_{34}$ is different from zero.

-In order to verify the lines are mutually skew we use a macro of Microsoft Excel similar to the macro used in \cite{iura}.
-Obviously, we test the above macro.
-For instance, by this macro, we calculate in $\mathrm{PG}(4,q)$, for some values of $q$, the number of the lines meeting a fixed line.
-We always obtain the number $\left(q^3+q^2+q\right) \left(q+1\right)+1$.
-The macro is submitted to several other tests, which guarantee the correcteness of such a macro.\\